hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

 when handling requests from anonymous clients, this document recommends that validating resolvers should change their behaviour with respect to large iteration values.
-Validating resolvers SHOULD return a SERVFAIL when processing NSEC3 records with iterations larger than 100.
+Validating resolvers SHOULD treat the zone as insecure when processing NSEC3 records with iterations larger than 100.
 Note that this significantly decreases the requirements originally specified in Section 10.3 of {{RFC5155}}.

-Validating resolvers returning a SERVFAIL in this situation SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value [TBD].
+Validating resolvers returning an insecure answer in this situation SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value [TBD].

 # Security Considerations